ThuraAung1601/faster-kan/README.md

 # FasterKAN = FastKAN + RSWAF bases functions and benchmarking with other KANs

 This repository contains a very fast implementation of Kolmogorov-Arnold Network (KAN).
+As of 5/17/2024 is the fastest implementation according to my knowledge and benchmarks.

+In the latest edition user can choose if the grid is a learnable parameter.
+(Still experimental functionality as of 5/17/2024)

 It uses approximations of the B-spline using the Switch Activation Function, inspired from the work of [Bo Deng](https://digitalcommons.unl.edu/mathfacpub/68/), modified for having Reflectional symmetry.
 This kind of Activation Function can approximate 3rd order B-Splines used in the original [pykan](https://github.com/KindXiaoming/pykan).